 The majority of capital expenditure in the Safety, Environmental and Statutory category is due to health and safety related projects on the primary assets.
 Figure 50 shows the project level breakdown.
-This shows the major portion of this capital expenditure to be related to 5 specific projects:
+This shows the major portion of this capital expenditure to be related to 3 main projects:

-- 1. Noise Mitigation; - 2.
-Transmission line river crossing; - 3.
-Transformer neutral earthing resistors and bunding (safety); - 4.
-Transmission substation safety upgrades; and - 5.
-Transmission step and touch potential mitigation.
+- 1. Noise mitigation;

+- 2. Transmission line river crossings; and

+- 3. Transmission substation safety upgrades (fencing and security).